sgjava/opencv-chip/README.md

 ![Title](images/title.png)

-If you are interested in compiling the latest version of OpenCV for the [CHIP](https://getchip.com/pages/chip) SoC then this project will show you how.
+If you are interested in compiling the latest version of OpenCV for the [CHIP](https://getchip.com/pages/chip) SoC then this project will show you how (it should work with some tweaks on other ARM platforms).
 You should be experienced with [flashing](https://docs.getchip.com/chip.html#flash-chip-with-an-os) your CHIP and formatting a USB flash drive as ext4.
 It also does not hurt to know Linux and OpenCV as well.
 I have created a set of scripts that automate the install process.
 I'm also including Python code to play with CV after OpenCV is installed.

 This is intended for a headless server, but you can modify install-opencv.sh to use a GUI.
 You can see where I built OpenCV using QT [here](https://bbs.nextthing.co/t/opencv-3-2-using-hdmi-dip-for-face-detection-gui/13432).
 I used the HDMI DIP for the display.